 I urge you to take note of your dog’s behaviour, and use the downloadable checklist to keep track of the signs you’re observing.
 It’s also a good idea to take a video and document what you’re seeing.
 Take both to your vet, and see what he has to say.

-In my case, for instance, my vet has never seen any signs of dementia in Red, because she seems perfectly fine during the few minutes we’re with him.
+In my case my vet had never seen any signs of dementia in Red, because she seems perfectly fine during the few minutes we’re with him.

 If you’d like to know more about what’s been happening with us, this article called “How I Care For Red Who Has Dog Dementia” will catch you up.